creditkarma/thrift-typescript/README.md

 export type name = string;
 ```

 The only interesting thing here is the handling of `i64`.
 JavaScript doesn't support a full 64-bits of integer percision, so we wrap the value in an `Int64` object.
+You will notice that this doesn't really help in cases where you define a constant or default value in your Thrift file, but it does allow 64-bit integers received from outside of JS to be handled correctly.
 The object is exported from `@creditkarma/thrift-server-core` and extends [node-int64](https://github.com/broofa/node-int64).

 #### Struct

-A struct seems analogous to an interface.
+A struct is intuitively analogous to an interface.

 Given Thrift: